Realistic ENSO Dynamics Requires a Damped Nonlinear Recharge Oscillator: Introduction

 Subsequent studies have developed theoretical frameworks of different complexities to explain ENSO dynamics, including the Zebiak-Cane (ZC) model \citep{Zebiak87}, the Delayed Oscillator (DO) framework \citep{Suarez88, Battisti89}, and the Recharge Oscillator (RO) framework \citep{Jin97a} among several others.
 The ZC model is an intermediate-complexity coupled model that employs a shallow-water reduced-gravity approximation to simulate key ocean-atmosphere interactions.
 The DO framework builds on the ZC model, emphasizing the role of positive Bjerknes feedback in amplifying SSTAs and a delayed negative feedback process driven by planetary wave dynamics that eventually terminates El Niño, with SSTAs serving as the primary state variable.
 The RO framework extends this understanding by explicitly incorporating the buildup and discharge of heat content in the western Pacific, using SSTA and Ocean Heat Content anomalies (OHCA) as key state variables to describe ENSO's cyclic behavior.
+Both DO and RO frameworks could be formally derived from the shallow-water equations under the low-frequency approximation \citep{Fedorov10, Stuivenvolt-Allen25a}.
 Together, these frameworks provide the foundation for understanding ENSO variability \citep{Jin20review}.